-Join Scott Simpson for an in-depth discussion in this video Creating and editing a document, part of Up and Running with Google Apps Script.
+Join Scott Simpson for an in-depth discussion in this video Creating and editing a document, part of Learning Google Apps Script.

 - Let's take a look at working with documents using the DocumentApp class.
 I have the developer reference open here to the Documents surface, and I encourage you to explore it to find out all the great stuff you can do with Docs.
 There's much more here than I can show you in this up and running course, but I'll go through some of the basics.
 The first thing I want to do is create a document.
 And, if I click on DocumentApp here and scroll down to the methods, I can see there's a Create class.
 I'll switch over to the IDE, and I'll declare a variable called doc.